hussainmunir1908/Khata/README.md

 On campus, money is constantly moving—splitting rickshaw rides, printing lab manuals, or grabbing lunch at the tuck shop.
 But tracking these micro-debts is socially awkward and manually tedious.
 People lose track, and trust erodes.

-**Campus-Khata** isn't a banking app; it's an intelligent social ledger designed specifically for university students.
+**Khata** isn't a banking app; it's an intelligent social ledger designed specifically for university students.
 We built this to eliminate the friction of data entry.
 No more typing numbers or scrolling through contacts.
 Just speak, and let the AI do the rest.

 ## ✨ Key Features